rwblokzijl/Msc-thesis-EuroToken/thesis.md

 3. A statement that the validator has received all blocks before this point

 Alice now knows the blocks that are already stored by the validator.
-When Alice is receiving money from Bob, she only requires Bob's blocks down to the his last checkpoint.
+When Alice is receiving money from Bob, she only requires Bob's blocks down to his last checkpoint.

 A second issue this solves is one of privacy, when Bob has to send Alice all of his chain for verification, Alice gets access to potentially sensitive transaction data.
-Since the checkpoint serves as a statement of validity for the entire history before that point, all privacy sensitive details can be omitted.
+Since the checkpoint serves as a statement of validity for the entire history before that point, all privacy-sensitive details can be omitted.
 When off-line, transactions cannot be checkpointed and need to be shared with all counterparties, for this reason a future area of research a method of privatization to conceal transferred amounts through homomorphic encryption.